divVerent/aaaaxy/CONTRIBUTING.md

 ## Translating

-Go to <https://www.transifex.com/aaaaxy/aaaaxy> to translate AAAAXY to your language\!
+Go to <https://www.transifex.com/aaaaxy/aaaaxy> to translate AAAAXY to your language!
 You can always copy the translation files from Transifex to `assets/locales/<language>/` to try them out locally.

 Some automated verification of translation files is done at startup to